-Plastic Identification Testing is only $75.00 per Test Sample
+Plastic Identification Testing is only $75 per test sample

-Please send us a small sample no more than ½ lb. is needed.
+Please send us a small sample.
+A minimum of 5 grams is needed.

 Once received, we will have the results within 48 hours.